sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 09 57 40" src="https://user-images.githubusercontent.com/38283239/131474398-604d3cce-cb13-441b-8eb0-2cfdb2b43cc9.png">
 </div>

 If the user has an account, they can get an email sent to them which contains a link to change their password.
-They can also navigate back to the log in page and landing page.
+They can also navigate back to the log in page.

 ### Home.js